 The secret ingredient here is our Organic Chia Seed Powder.
-Not only does it provide extra protein and fiber, but it thickens the peanut sauce into a dreamy, spoonable consistency.
+Not only does it provide extra protein and fibre, but it thickens the peanut sauce into a dreamy, spoonable consistency.

 If you leave your gym trips til after work, this an ideal protein-packed dinner to fill you up afterwards!

 When we think of light meals, we think of sushi.
-There is something so elegant about these tiny rolls of rice and seaweed, and they pack in a wealth of flavor.
+There is something so elegant about these tiny rolls of rice and seaweed, and they pack in a wealth of flavour.

 As with the poke bowls above, sushi is - of course - a dish which usually features raw fish.
 However there are plenty of delicious vegetarian options available too.
 For example, avocado and shiitake mushroom are popular fillings.